 At the end of the visit, the department/search committee chair gathers opinions from those who interacted with the candidate.

-It is important to maintain consistency throughout the search process.
-Each candidate who comes to campus should be asked the same questions and required to perform the same tasks, allowing, of course, for the inevitable minor variations resulting from a candidate's particular profile.
-Please contact the Dean of the College's office for interview guidelines to ensure that none of the questions posed to candidates constitutes discrimination according to fair employment laws.
+It is important to maintain consistency across candidates throughout the search process.
+Each candidate who comes to campus should be asked the same questions and required to perform the same tasks.
+However, minor variations based on the candidates described interests are acceptable.
+Please refer to the Dean of the College's sakai site for interview guidelines to ensure that none of the questions posed to candidates constitutes discrimination according to fair employment laws.

 As noted above, it is important to determine in advance of an invitation to a campus visit if the candidate will be able to provide the necessary documentation regarding employability.
 During the search, the search committee is allowed by law to ask candidates if they will be able to prove eligibility to work upon commencement of employment should an offer of employment be made.
 If the successful candidate is not a citizen or permanent resident and does not have a permit allowing him or her to work legally in this country, or has only a temporary permit and is filling a permanent position, the college will assist the candidate in obtaining employment authorization.
 The successful candidate may, however, face serious immigration difficulties in the long term if the position was not advertised in a print publication (see p.
 4, above).

 The College will not provide such assistance for candidates filling two- or three-year positions.
 These candidates need to arrive with papers in hand.